Referrals – Bucks ICB Area

-The information below relates to referrals for patients with a GP in the Bucks CCG area.
-(If you’re unsure which CCG area applies, check the lists available here.)
+The information below relates to referrals for patients with a GP in the Bucks ICB area.
+(If you’re unsure which ICB area applies, check the lists available here.)

 Remember that you should only email your referrals from an address ending in @nhs.net.
 Every health professional is personally responsible for protecting patient data, and referrals sent from other email addresses will not be secure.
 If your practice doesn’t have an nhs.net email address, please check our website here for information on how to get one.

-For more detailed local information on referral pathways in Mid & South Bucks, please download the May 2021 version of Eyecare Pathways Mid & South Bucks, which should be displayed in every consulting room.
+For more detailed local information on referral pathways in Mid & South Bucks, please download the June 2023 version of Eyecare Pathways Mid & South Bucks which should be displayed in every consulting room.
 Please also refer regularly to other information on this page, and look out for email updates.

 Direct cataract referral scheme

 Cataract referral for any patient with a GP in the Buckinghamshire ICS area should only be made on the Direct Cataract Referral Form (available in Word or pdf) by an optometrist accredited to do so.
 Optometrists not accredited should refer to an accredited colleague.
 For information on how to gain accreditation, download this document.
 Please refer also to the most recent cataract referrals threshold document, issued by Bucks PCT in October 2011, but reviewed and approved by BHT in 2019.